osvaldomar144/use_LLM_locally/README.md

 ```
 huggingface-cli delete-cache
 ```
-Select model with TAB and confirm with ENTER.
+Select model with SPACE and confirm with ENTER.

 ## ▶️ Execution
 ```